graphql/graphql-spec/spec/Section 3 -- Type System.md

 rules apply:

-- If the input object literal or unordered map does not contain exactly one entry, an error must be thrown.
+- If the input object literal or unordered map does not contain exactly one entry an error must be thrown.

-- If the single entry in the input object literal or unordered map is {null}, an error must be thrown.
+- Within the input object literal or unordered map, if the single entry is {null} an error must be thrown.

-- If the coerced unordered map does not contain exactly one entry, an error must be thrown.
+- If the coerced unordered map does not contain exactly one entry an error must be thrown.

-- If the value of the single entry in the coerced unordered map is {null}, an error must be thrown.
+- If the value of the single entry in the coerced unordered map is {null} an error must be thrown.

 Following are examples of input coercion for an input object type with a